 Here the child has invented the form bingbing to refer to a toy.
 The word bingbing is not in the dictionary and must be treated as a special form.
-To further clarify the use of these @c forms, the transcriber should create a file called "Olexicon.cdc" that provides glosses for such forms.
+With the earlier MOR program, we attempted to process these forms by type.
+However, with the shift to processing with Universal Dependencies (UD) for the %mor and %gra line, these forms are just assigned the non-word category of "x".
+However, marking these forms in the main line is still useful for lexical searches.

 The @c form illustrated in this example is only one of many possible special form markers that can be devised.
 The following table lists some of these markers that we have found useful.
-However, this categorization system is meant only to be suggestive, not exhaustive.
-Researchers may wish to add further distinctions or ignore some of the categories listed.
-The particular choice of markers and the decision to code a word with a marker form is one that is made by the transcriber, not by CHAT.
-The basic idea is that CLAN will treat words marked with the special learner-form markers as words and not as fragments.
-In addition, the MOR program will not attempt to analyze special forms for part of speech, as indicated in the final column in this table.
+CLAN treats words marked with the special learner-form markers as words and not as fragments.